Nagoya– Melbourne Joint Research Workshops Fund

 Funding

-Up to four workshops will be funded in 2023, with two to be held at NU and the other two at UoM.
+Up to two workshops will be funded in 2024, with one to be held at NU and the other one at UoM.

 Eligibility